elanburman-alt/hw1-ElanLBurman/assistant_draft.md

 - **Administrative cost reduction through automation.** A staggering share of healthcare spending goes to administrative tasks — prior authorizations, claims processing, clinical documentation, scheduling.
 Generative AI and intelligent automation can streamline these workflows, freeing up clinician time for patient care and reducing the overhead costs that ultimately get passed along to patients and payers.
 - **Clinical decision support for better outcomes.** AI models trained on vast datasets of patient records, imaging, and genomic information can surface patterns that help clinicians catch diseases earlier, choose more effective treatments, and reduce diagnostic errors — raising the overall quality of care without necessarily adding cost.
 - **Expanding access through virtual care and triage.** AI-powered chatbots, symptom checkers, and virtual health assistants can serve as a front door to the health system for people in underserved or rural communities, helping them navigate their options, answer basic health questions, and connect with the right provider at the right time — breaking down barriers of geography, language, and health literacy that have historically kept too many people from getting the care they deserve.

+---
+## Prompt used:
+Create content for a file called assistant_draft.md.
+It should have: a title — use exactly "Elan Burman Introduction" — followed by a short paragraph introducing me using the following biographical details written in first person, warm and highly readable — Originally from Cape Town, South Africa, I completed my undergraduate degree at the University of Cape Town, majoring in Politics, Philosophy, and Economics.
+I went on to earn a Master's in Jewish Communal Service with a specialization in fundraising from Brandeis University, and later a Master's in Information Systems from Northwestern University.
+I am currently an MBA candidate at Johns Hopkins Carey Business School.
+Professionally, I have spent my entire career as a fundraiser, and today I serve as Associate Vice President of Philanthropy at Adventist HealthCare in Maryland.
+On the personal side, I've been happily married for nearly 18 years, and my wife and I are raising a 15-year-old daughter and a 13-year-old son.
+Our Rottweiler-Lab mix, Maggie, rounds out the family.
+Outside of work, I love cooking, reading non-fiction — with a particular passion for politics — and spending time with friends and family.
+Then include three sections, each with a short introductory paragraph and a bullet list of 3 ways generative AI could be useful in that area.
+The three areas are:

+Leveraging AI for better donor retention in the hospital and health system setting Using AI to better target the timing, nature, and scope of donor communications The use of AI in healthcare broadly to reduce costs, increase quality, and drive access

+Write in first person throughout, keeping the tone warm, intelligent, and readable.

+## What the assistant did well: [1-2 sentences]
+The assistant did a great job taking the very brief descriptions of my interest areas and building them into a broader narrative.
+While the personal narrative feels unnatural to me, it captured all of the input information and reflected it in first person as instructed.
+Finally, the system accurately created the file as instructed/

+## What I needed to clarify or adjust: [1-2 sentences]
+As noted, the personal biography feels too academic heavy and reads as a laundry list of academic qualifications, rather than a more natural expression of my identity.